 Huge Roster And Pitching Staff - Stanford has 45 players on its 2008 roster with 23 of those listed as either a pitcher or a two-way player.
 Stanford may need a lot of depth, especially on the mound, in the first year of college baseball's condensed season as the Cardinal is still scheduled to play 56 regular season games in approximately three weeks less time than the club has in the past.

 2008 Honors - Stanford's Cord Phelps and Sean Ratliff have already received 2008 honors.
 Ratliff is on the 2008 Wallace Award Watch List and was also named the Pac-10 Player of the Week on April 7.
 Phelps was selected as the Stanford Muscle-Milk Student-Athlete of the Week on April 15.

 Honors Candidates - Stanford has many players worthy of honors consideration in 2008.
 Jason Castro, Erik Davis, Jeffrey Inman Randy Molina, Cord Phelps and Sean Ratliff have all been nominated for NCBWA recognition.

-Catch The Cardinal On The Tube - Stanford will have three upcoming regular season games televised beginning with a contest at Santa Clara on Monday, April 21 (5 pm, PT), that CBS College Sports will air live nationally.
-Another game between the Broncos and Cardinal the following Monday, April 28 (5 pm, PT) will also be covered by the same station, while the Stanford-California series finale on Sunday, May 11 (1 pm, PT) will be televised live locally by Comcast SportsNet.
+Catch The Cardinal On The Tube - Stanford will have three upcoming regular season games televised beginning with a contest at Santa Clara on Monday, April 21 (5 pm, PT) that CBS College Sports will air live nationally.
+Another game between the Broncos and Cardinal the following Monday, April 28 (5 pm, PT) at Santa Clara will also be covered by the same network, while the Stanford-California series finale on Sunday, May 11 (1 pm, PT) will be televised live locally by Comcast SportsNet.